DavidWeiW/PythonProject/README.md

 Solution：

-By use of algorithm:TRIE (https://en.wikipedia.org/wiki/Trie) to solve the project. another way: use pygtrie (a Python library implementing a trie data structure).
+By use of algorithm:TRIE (https://en.wikipedia.org/wiki/Trie) to solve the project.

+Another way: use pygtrie (a Python library implementing a trie data structure).